Alloy-Linux/apm/README.md

 ## How to Help

 Want to help make APM better?
-You can report bugs or suggest new ideas by opening an issue on the project's page.
+You can report bugs or suggest new ideas by opening an issue on the GitHub page.